swcarpentry/DEPRECATED-bc/version-control/git/local/Readme.md

     $ kate description &

+Step 4 : Applications sometimes create files that are not needed.
+For example, kate creates a temporary file called 'filename~' when you edit the file 'filename'.
+You can ask git to ignore such files by editing the file '.git/info/exclude'.
+Edit the file to ignore files the end with '~'.

+     git ls-files --others --exclude-from=.git/info/exclude
+    # Lines that start with '#' are comments.
+    # For a project mostly in C, the following would be a good set of
+    # exclude patterns (uncomment them if you want to use them):
+    # *.[oa]
+    # *~

 ## git add : Adding a File To Version Control

 For the git repository to know which files within this directory you